madelynxmao/browserify_presentation/README.md

 </html>
 ```

-Open in browser, to do this from terminal, you can use open `./index.html` and get the link.
-There should be an error : require is not defined
+You can open index.html in browser, to do this from terminal, you can use open `./index.html`.
+There should be an error : require is not defined.
+To resolve this error,

-Install browserify `$sudo npm install -g browserify`
+- Install browserify with `$sudo npm install -g browserify`

-Open a new terminal
+- Open a new terminal

-Run `$browserify script2.js -o bundle.js`.
+- Run `$browserify script2.js -o bundle.js`.
 This creates a bundle.js file

-Go to index.html
+- Go to index.html
 ```
 <!doctype html>